-The CAD's appraisers are subject to the provisions of the Property Taxation Professional Certification Act and must be duly registered with the Texas Department of Licensing and Regulation.
+The CAD's appraisers are subject to the provisions of the Property Taxation Professional Certification Act under the Texas Occupations Code and must be registered with the Texas Department of Licensing and Regulation.
 The Deeds and Exemptions department administers ownership and exemptions.
 The Mapping and GIS department maintains property identification and legal descriptions.
 These departments also provide support functions including records maintenance and assistance to property owners.
-The CAD also provides support staff for the Appraisal Review Board.
-The appraisal district staff consists of 151 employees with the following classifications:
+In addition, the CAD provides support staff to the Appraisal Review Board.
+The appraisal district staff consists of 152 employees with the following classifications: